 Looking back, I remember the time that we lived in a little cul-de-sac early in my mothering years.
 There was a family whose children seemed to always be playing together outside.
 I wondered why they weren’t in school.
 One day my neighbor and I were both getting our mail out of our mailboxes at the same time.
 I had never met her before.
 We both pulled the same Christian publication out of our boxes.
 We looked at each other and said, “Oh!
 Are you a believer too?!”

 After that meeting I had the courage to ask her why her kids weren’t in school.
 I had NEVER heard of homeschooling at this point in my life.
 Nadia and I became good friends.
 After spending time in their home, seeing their interactions and what homeschooling was like, I was definitely interested in trying it out when my son was old enough.

 When Caleb was Kindergarten age, I asked Nadia to show me the ropes.
-My husband agreed that I could give it a try for Kindergarten with the possibility of extending it to 1st or 2nd grade.
+My husband agreed that I could give it a try.
+But only for kindergarten, with the possibility of extending it to 1st or 2nd grade.
 He was certain that by 3rd grade we would need to enroll Caleb in traditional school so that he would not fall behind.
-He needed a good academic foundation for his future and from all that we had been taught in our own growing up years, there was no other way than in a classroom.
+We knew that he needed a good academic foundation for his future.
+From our experience in the school systems, there was no other way than in a classroom.